 In most cases, if you’re struggling with drug abuse, you may believe that you control how much of the substance you use and when you use it.
-However, this is rarely the case, particularly if the person struggles with an addiction to benzodiazepines or benzos.
+However, this is rarely the case, particularly if the person struggles with an addiction to benzodiazepines, also known as benzos.
 These prescription medications, such as Xanax, Valium, or Klonopin, can help some people manage stress, anxiety, or sleeping disorders.
-However, long-term use of benzos can lead to an addiction, guilt, and depression.
+However, long-term use of benzos can lead to addiction and even worsening mental health issues.
 These conditions and feelings can lead to people refusing to seek treatment or denying there’s a problem at all.
 Unfortunately, without the proper care at a benzo addiction treatment program, your situation will continue to worsen.

 At Bonfire Behavioral Health in Dover, New Hampshire, we’re proud to provide our patients with comprehensive treatment for their addictions.
 At our benzo addiction treatment program, we can help you manage underlying mental health problems as you stop using benzos.
 Then, you can return to a healthier life.
 To learn about the benefits of attending addiction treatment programs, reach out to our team today at 603.617.4815.